fvvsantana/matrixlib/README.md

 # Matrixlib

-I made this project to learn how to use templates, operator overloading andother overloadings in C++.
+I made this project to learn how to use templates, operator overloading and other overloadings in C++.
 This project is a library for matrix operations in C++.
 I'm glad that years after implementing it, this project was really useful in a bigger project of computer graphics.

 The learned concepts in this project were: